noronhaa/frameworkium-ui/README.md

 you should not need any explicit waits

 #### Related annotations

 - `@Visible` - covered above - make sure element is visible when page loads
 - `@Invisible` - make sure element is **not** visible when page loads
 - `@ForceVisible` - attempt to force visibility of a hidden element when a page loads so we can interact with it

-#### Visibility of a list<Webelement> or a table?
+#### Visibility of a List<WebElement> or a table?

 We may want to check for visibility of a table/list, however, we don't want to spend time checking each element in the table is visible (could take a long time for large lists).
 For this we can parse a parameter to the annotation:
 `@Visible(checkAtMost=1)` which will check 1 element (or any amount chosen) in the list for visibility.
 Parameter works for all visibility annotations

 #### Explicit waits

 However - there are times when you'll need to wait explicitly.
 For example:

  - we want to click a button